kkrt-labs/cairo-vm-ts/README.md

 It is a framework (a machine, an assembly and a language) which allows writing provable programs without having to understand the underneath ZK-technology.

-A program written in Cairo (or Cairo Zero) is compiled and then executed on a Cairo VM which produces traces to be used for the STARK proof generation.
+A program written in Cairo (or Cairo Zero) is compiled to Cairo Assembly (CASM) and then executed on a Cairo VM which produces traces to be used for the STARK proof generation.

 See [resources](#resources) for more information.